 - Neutrophil infiltration

 2. A 44-year-old male patient presented to your office complaining of a chronic productive cough for the past few years.
 He is a smoker for the past 25 years and he smokes one pack per day.
 An enlarged heart was revealed through a chest x-ray.
 The pulmonary function tests seen in this patient would be similar to those seen in a patient suffering from:

 - Prior lung radiation

 - Asymptomatic asthma

 - Coal worker’s pneumonitis

-3. A 72-year-old male patient visits the office of his pulmonologists for a checkup.
-He has a history of chronic obstructive pulmonary disease (COPD) for the past 10 years.
+3. A 72-year-old male patient visits the office of his pulmonologist for a checkup.
+He has had a history of chronic obstructive pulmonary disease (COPD) for the past 10 years.
 Physical examination revealed digital clubbing and cyanosis.
 Bilateral lung wheezes were revealed by auscultation.
-He is suffering from a productive cough with a thick yellow sputum.
+He is suffering from a productive cough which has a thick yellow sputum.
 Which one of the following findings is most likely found in this man?

 - Increased arterial blood pH

 - Decreased arterial carbon dioxide content

 - Increased cerebral vascular resistance